yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Unavailable"
 	Meant to be used together with conditionals, like "Unavailable <after generating a Great Prophet>".
 	Applicable to: Tech, Policy, Building, Unit, Promotion, Improvement, Ruins, Event, EventChoice

+??? example  "Will not be displayed in Civilopedia"
+	Applicable to: Nation, Tech, Policy, FounderBelief, FollowerBelief, Building, Unit, UnitType, Promotion, Terrain, Improvement, Resource, Ruins, Speed, EventChoice

+??? example  "Comment [comment]"
+	Allows displaying arbitrary text in a Unique listing.
+Only the text within the '[]' brackets will be displayed, the rest serves to allow Ruleset validation to recognize the intent.
+	Example: "Comment [comment]"

+	Applicable to: Nation, Tech, Policy, FounderBelief, FollowerBelief, Building, Unit, UnitType, Promotion, Terrain, Improvement, Resource, Ruins, Speed, EventChoice

 ## Conditional uniques
 !!! note ""